mpalmer79/VeriFlow/docs/build.md

 - ARCHITECTURE.md
 - docs/workflow_rules.md
 - README.md only if needed

-Include:
+- add docs/document_evidence.md if helpful

+Docs should clearly explain:
+- document evidence model
-- rule registry approach
+- required-document approach
-- evaluation flow
+- hybrid rule evaluation where applicable
-- risk scoring behavior
+- stage-aware rule filtering
-- transition enforcement behavior
+- current-state evaluation behavior vs audit history
-- note that rules are code-driven in this phase
+- why this phase improves explainability and realism

-Do not turn docs into generic filler.
+Do not write vague architecture filler.

 10. Constraints

-- Do not build a visual rule builder
+- Do not build file storage integration beyond metadata and state management unless the current codebase already has a clean placeholder pattern
-- Do not add AI/copilot features
+- Do not add AI features
+- Do not build a no-code admin builder
-- Do not expand frontend beyond what is necessary to support API contracts if frontend changes are needed at all
+- Do not expand frontend significantly
-- Do not redesign the whole schema unless a very small targeted field addition is required
+- Do not redesign the whole schema unless changes are tightly scoped and justified
-- Do not introduce background jobs, queues, or microservices
-- Keep code clean, production-minded, and maintainable
+- Keep service boundaries clean
 - Keep comments minimal and human-written
-- Preserve service boundaries and separation of concerns
+- Keep the project production-minded, not tutorial-like

 11. Deliverables

 At the end of this phase, provide:
 - updated backend code
-- any required schema/migration changes
+- any required schema/model changes
 - updated seed logic
 - updated tests
 - updated docs
 - brief summary of:
-  - what was implemented
-  - any schema changes made
+  - what document evidence changes were made
+  - how required documents are modeled
-  - how evaluation persistence was handled
+  - how stage-aware rule filtering works
+  - which rules are now document-aware
   - what remains for the next phase

 Acceptance criteria:
-- rules execute through a registry-based engine
-- evaluation endpoint works
+- documents act as real evidence in the workflow
+- required document status can be computed per record
+- key rules use document evidence where appropriate
-- transition endpoint enforces blocking logic
+- transition evaluation is stage-aware
-- risk score and risk band are persisted on records
+- audit payloads are consistent and useful
 - tests pass
-- docs explain the design clearly
+- docs clearly explain the design